 Circumstances: On August 16, 2014, concealed handgun permit holder Glenn Patrick Lampien, 53, allegedly shot and killed May Araim, 68, as she walked down North Main Street in the “faux-Alpine village” resort town of Helen, Georgia.
 Lampien’s handgun apparently fired unintentionally, with a round wounding his hand before striking and killing Araim as she walked with several of her relatives.
 Lampien was charged with involuntary manslaughter.

-Source: “Helen group asks to place memorial to shooting victim,” accessnorthga.com, September 17, 2014; “Victim of Helen shooting was visiting before trip to native Iraq,” Atlanta Journal-Constitution, August 19, 2014.
+Source: “Jasper man found guilty of involuntary manslaughter in 2014 incident in Helen,” wrwh.com, January 18, 2017; “Helen group asks to place memorial to shooting victim,” accessnorthga.com, September 17, 2014; “Victim of Helen shooting was visiting before trip to native Iraq,” Atlanta Journal-Constitution, August 19, 2014.

-Concealed Handgun Permit Holder: Michael Dewayne Bowman PENDING
+Concealed Handgun Permit Holder: Michael Dewayne Bowman CONVICTED

 Date: May 31, 2014